junh1024/junh1024-Documents/KC/Anime characters that look like KC ships.md

 * https://hai-furi.fandom.com/wiki/Mei_Irizaki from High School Fleet is your i401.
 They're both genki & have similar hairstyles & colors.

 These might not appear in any IMAS anime, they're probably a bit obscure:
-* https://www.project-imas.com/wiki/Meguru_Hachimiya is Prinz Eugen.
-They're both somewhat genki & foreign, and blonde twintails.
+- [Meguru Hachimiya](https://project-imas.wiki/Meguru_Hachimiya) from IMAS = Prinz Eugen.
+Complete with a cheery personality & foreign-ness.
-* https://www.project-imas.com/wiki/Atsumi_Munakata is Naka.
+* https://www.project-imas.wiki/Atsumi_Munakata is Naka.
 Yuno, being in IMAS implicitly makes you an idol.
 She's very genki & the buns, but also touchy-feely.
 & CC u/LuidziTeitoku

 Part 4